act-rules/act-rules.github.io/_rules/SC4-1-1-id.md

 ### Selector

-Select any element with an id attribute.
-The following CSS selector could be used: `*[id]`
+Select all elements that match the following CSS selector:

+    *[id]

 ### Step 1